Why Are Iyengar Yoga Poses in Sanskrit, Not English?

 A Link to the Roots of the Practice

-Sanskrit connects the practice to where it comes from in a practical way.
+Yoga did not originate in English.
+Sanskrit connects the practice of yoga to where it comes from.
 It reminds us that this work has a clear origin.

 In Iyengar Yoga, we are not just moving through shapes.
 We are engaging with a method that has been studied, refined, and taught with care over generations.